eimamura/chat/README.md

 1. Start services: `docker compose up`
 2. Wait for all services to be healthy (check logs: `docker compose logs`)
 3. Open http://localhost:3000 in your browser
-4. You should see a list of items (seed data - 5 items)
+4. You should see sample chat messages (seed data - 5 messages)
-5. Create a new item using the form at the top
+5. Enter your username in the input field at the top
-6. Verify the new item appears in the list
-7. Delete an item using the delete button
-8. Refresh the page to verify changes persist
+6. Type a message and click "Send"
+7. Your message should appear in the chat
+8. Messages auto-refresh every 3 seconds to show new messages from other users

 ## API Endpoints

 - `GET /healthz` - Health check
-- `GET /api/items` - List all items
+- `GET /api/messages` - List all messages (ordered chronologically)
+  - Query params: `limit` (optional, 1-100) - Limit number of messages
-- `POST /api/items` - Create a new item
+- `POST /api/messages` - Create a new message
+  - Body: `{ "username": "string", "content": "string" }`
-- `GET /api/items/{id}` - Get a specific item
+- `GET /api/messages/{id}` - Get a specific message
-- `DELETE /api/items/{id}` - Delete an item
+- `DELETE /api/messages/{id}` - Delete a message

 Full API documentation available at `/docs` (OpenAPI/Swagger UI).